:npm-deps to be true as well as falseReleasing this to support nREPL changes

 of Figwheel that has Clojure readline support.
 Even if you always use

-your editor REPL like me, you may want to try the REPL that lein figwheel
+your editor REPL like me, you may want to try the REPL that lein figwheel launches.
+You may find that its a handy tool to have around.

 You can learn more about rebel-readline at https://github.com/bhauman/rebel-readline.

-Don't forget this gets rid of the need for rlwrap
+Don't forget this gets rid of the need for rlwrap.

-You can disable the Rebel readline by adding :readline false
+You can disable the Rebel readline by adding :readline false to your

-:figwheel
+:figwheel config.

 This release requires that you use

-[org.clojure/clojurescript "1.9.946"]
+[org.clojure/clojurescript "1.9.946"] at least.

 This release also, adds automatic support for projects that use Code Splitting.
 You should now be able to use code splitting and have Figwheel "just work".